Dealing with concerns about the financial impact of alimony

 In Colorado, the court has a specific formula that they can use to determine how much spousal support should be awarded.
 This is similar to the way that child custody is calculated.
 The purpose of the formula is to ensure that no divorcing spouse has to pay more than they can afford.

-If you are concerned about not being able to afford the, it is important that you take swift action to understand more about how the law applies to you.
+If you are concerned about not being able to afford the child support and alimony payments, it is important that you take swift action to understand more about how the law applies to you.